 The Network required a simple and proven SDK that could be implemented on the Linux Debian version utilized by the Network for their Campaign 2.0 application.

 “The zvelo SDK integration was very straightforward. zvelo prepared a Linux Debian SDK tailored for our specific needs and we had excellent engineering support throughout the integration and subsequent go-live.”

 Benefits of zveloDB

-zveloDB’s 99.99% coverage of the ActiveWeb sites visited by users, combined with zveloNET’s real-time AutoCategorization and malicious detection support for new sites and changes in content for social sites, provided the Network with significantly improved ad placement effectiveness and eliminated ads being placed on infected or compromised sites.
+zveloDB’s 99.99% coverage of the ActiveWeb sites visited by users combined with zvelo’s AI-based web content categorization platform provided the Network with significantly improved ad placement effectiveness and increased overall brand safety for its clients.

 The Network was able to make much-needed improvements to its ad campaign verification, ad placement and reporting.
 Further, the upgraded Campaign 2.0 systems cut down dramatically on the customer and brand issues that the Network had been experiencing.

 “The zveloDB has been an important part of the overall improvements we have experienced with our upgrades.
 We have been able to successfully address the issues we had identified and are well positioned to continue our growth and efforts to become the leader in the ad tech industry.”